[AD press tickets]

 - What is the Polar Express?
 In case you’ve never seen the film or read the book, it’s about a little boy who is just at the age where he’s beginning to doubt whether Santa is real.
 As he falls asleep on Christmas eve, he hears a loud noise outside.
 On investigation, he sees the Polar Express train.
 Lots of children in their pyjamas are on board, so he decides to join them.
 After an eventful journey, his doubts about Santa are allayed when he meets the man himself and his elves in the North Pole.

 - How much does it cost to ride the Polar Express Telford?
 Ticket prices very depending on when you travel and whether you go for standard or premium.
-Standard tickets started from £24 per person in 2018 and premium tickets cost up to £40 per person.
+Don’t be misled by the website where it says that tickets start at £7!
+The £7 price is for a Polar Express book.
+Tickets range from £63.99 to £107.99 for TWO tickets – tickets are ONLY sold in pairs.

 - How long is the Polar Express train ride?
 The journey takes around an hour in total.
 However, departure times are not exact.
 It’s important to arrive around an hour before departure to park and take the bus to the Telford Steam Railway.
 Children love being there early enough to enjoy the magic show too.
 I’d also allow another half an hour after the journey to make the most of the festive entertainment.